OUR KEYNOTES SPEAKERS

 Maybelle McLeod is the CEO of Kimihauora Health & Research Clinic, based at Tamapahore Marae in Tauranga Moana.
 She is a trained nurse and using her knowledge in this space was one of four lead whānau researchers who worked collaboratively with cancer genetic researchers at the University of Otago to discover the cause of so many deaths in the McLeod whānau – a variation in the CDH1 gene.
 Maybelle has oversight of everything that is happening in the CDH1 space within the McLeod whānau and has extended that interest to CDH1 whānau around the country.

-Erin Gardiner
+Eryn Gardiner

 Whānau Clinical Coordinator at Kimihauora Health & Research Clinic